brunovitalino/verxbp/README.md

 ## Instructions

-First you run the application, you should config database accessing the url "[/configdb](https://verxbp.herokuapp.com/configdb)".
+When you run the application for the first time, you should config database accessing the url "[/configdb](https://verxbp.herokuapp.com/configdb)".
 Then you can enjoy all the available features.

 ### API Credentials